Tribe's Guide to

 What is family dispute resolution?

-Family dispute resolution is a form of mediation designed for the purposes of the resolving post-separation parenting disputes in the shadow of the Australian family law system.
-Engaging in family dispute resolution is now a pre-requisite for making most applications for parenting orders in court
+Mediation, sometimes referred to as family dispute resolution, is designed to resolve parenting and property disputes.
+Engaging in family dispute resolution is now a pre-requisite for making most applications for parenting and property orders in court

 The professionals involved in a family dispute resolution process are referred to as family dispute resolution practitioners (or FDRPs).
-FDRPs must have suitable qualifications, training and experience, and pursue certain practices, to be accredited in the family law system
+FDRPs must have suitable qualifications, training and experience, and pursue certain practices, to be accredited in the family law system.

 What happens in family dispute resolution?